MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 ## Organizational alignment

-Cloud Adoption Framework provides guidance for workloads that require a business criticality classification.
+Cloud Adoption Framework provides guidance for workloads that require business criticality classification.

 For more information, see [business criticality in cloud management](/azure/cloud-adoption-framework/manage/considerations/criticality).

 ## Example flow catalog

 The following example provides a complete scenario and illustrates important points to help you identify, map, and prioritize your flows.
 The example uses the [reliable web app pattern reference architecture](/azure/architecture/web-apps/guides/reliable-web-app/dotnet/plan-implementation) as the basis for the example flows.
 This example workload is line-of-business app called Relecloud that provides a concert ticket purchasing service.
-The web app is hosted in Azure using PaaS services like Azure App Service, Azure SQL database and Azure Cache for Redis.
+The web app runs on PaaS services like Azure App Service, Azure SQL database and Azure Cache for Redis.

 :::image type="content" source="media/identify-flows/relecloud-flow.png" alt-text="Diagram that shows an example flow based on Relecloud." border="false" lightbox="media/identify-flows/relecloud-flow.png":::

 ### User flow 1: Create upcoming concerts

-*Flow description*: Call center employees use the application to create an upcoming concert.
+*Flow description*: Call-center employees use the application to create an upcoming concert.

 - *Business processes*: This flow supports the *purchasing ticket* process, but it's asynchronous, making it less critical.